Academic IELTS Writing task 1 Sample 88 - Levels of participation in education and science in developing and industrialised countries

 Sample Answer 1:

-The given bar charts compares the educational involvements of students in terms of total years of education and their participation in science related subjects and study in developing and industrialised countries from 1980 to 1990.
+The given bar charts compare the educational involvements of students in terms of total years of education and their participation in science-related subjects and study in developing and industrialised countries from 1980 to 1990.

-According to the first bar graph, the average years of schooling in developing counties was only about 2 while this was over 8 years in industrialised countries in 1980.
-After ten year, the number of year in school in an average increased both in the developing and industrialised countries reaching just over 3 years in developing countries while over 10 years in developed countries.
+According to the first bar graph, the average years of schooling in developing countries was only about 2 while this was over 8 years in industrialised countries in 1980.
+After ten years the number of year in school on an average increased both in the developing and industrialised countries reaching just over 3 years in developing countries while over 10 years in developed countries.

 According to the second graph, the number of Scientist and Technician was much higher in developed countries than the developing countries.
 The percentage of Scientist and Technician in developing countries both in 1980 and 1990 was below 20 while this was around 50 on an average in developed countries.